 Some people didn’t understand this so the crew had to go along and request that anything with a yellow tag was removed from the overhead bins.
 The bins weren’t deep enough to have bags on their thin side.
 This always reduces the capacity quite badly.
 People near us had their bags somewhere near the front as there was no room left nearby.

-Read all about our other plane reviews here
+Read all about our travels in Portugal

 Considering this was a four hour flight, the entertainment provision was very poor.
 British Airways considers this a short haul flight and so they provide no video or audio.
 This is the same for economy and business.